ShanePAustin/pands-project2021/README.md

 ___

-Pair plot can neatly represent all the above plots into one frame, the scatter plots are shown and are easily compared amongst each other and on the diagonal histograms can be plotted but in this case the Kernel distribution estimate is displayed and clearly shows the observations of the stack histogram.
+Pair plot can neatly represent all the above plots into one frame, the scatter plots are shown and are easily compared amongst each other and on the diagonal histograms can be plotted but in this case the Kernel distribution estimate (KDE) is displayed and clearly shows the observations of the stack histogram.

 ![alt text](https://github.com/ShanePAustin/pands-project2021/blob/main/Plots/scatterPlot.png "Pair Plot")